 The UE shall perform one-to-one mapping from the indicated SRI(s) to the indicated DM-RS ports(s) in the DCI format 0_1 in increasing order.

-For non-codebook based transmission, the UE does not expect to be configured with both spatialRelationInfo for SRS resource and associatedCSI-RS in SRS-Config for SRS resource set.
+For non-codebook based transmission, the UE does not expect to be configured with both spatialRelationInfo for SRS resource and associatedCSI-RS for periodic or semi-persistent SRS resource set, and the UE does not expect to be configured with both spatialRelationInfo for SRS resource and csi-RS for aperiodic SRS resource set.

 For non-codebook based transmission, the UE can be scheduled with DCI format 0_1 when at least one SRS resource is configured in SRS-ResourceSet with usage set to 'nonCodebook'.